intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

      }
 ```

-In order to accommodate both implementations that have native support for this as well as those that do not, we propose the following integration footer mechanism.

-Definition of that function template is provided in the form of an integration footer file:
+Partial specializations of this function are defined in the integration footer file:
 ```
    namespace detail {
      template<>